ajeigbepaul/alx-system_engineering-devops/README.md

-Write a script that creates an empty file called
+Write a script that creates an empty file called deveops